 According to the São Paulo Public Defender's Office, the current legislation violates the principles of intimacy and privacy.
 The argument is that Article 28 of the Drug Law (No. 11.343/2006), which provides for penalties for those who carry illegal substances for personal consumption, is unconstitutional, since, in addition to hurting the right to self-determination, it would be a crime whose only "victim" is the person who commits it.

-In an interview with CNN Brasil on March 4, Minister Luís Roberto Barroso said that the Supreme Court would not deal with the decriminalization of drugs.
+In an interview with CNN Brasil on March 4, Justice Luís Roberto Barroso said that the Supreme Court would not deal with the decriminalization of drugs.
 “What the Supreme Court will decide is what amount should be considered possession or trafficking,” said Barroso.
 “Without the Supreme Court having this definition, it's up to the police.
 And what we see is that there is extremely discriminatory criteria.
 Depending on the neighborhood, whether it's rich or poor areas, the same amount [of drug] is seen differently.
 What the Supreme Court intends is to set a rule that applies to everyone," he added.

 On the one hand, the Supreme Court can rule on what does or does not conform to the Constitution.
 On the other hand, Congress has the power to approve laws.